 If you are facing debt-collection efforts, contact an attorney today to explore your options.
 Once you are represented by a lawyer, debt collectors are only allowed to contact you through your attorney.
 Furthermore, your legal representative can sue for creditor harassment if you have been treated unfairly in the collection process and may be able to collect monetary damages.

-Remember, it is always better to address debt problems early on, and your attorney can help you find the best solutions for your individual circumstances.
+Remember, it is always better to address debt problems early on.
+Your attorney can help you find the best solutions for your individual circumstances.